HariSekhon/Nagios-Plugins/README.md

 * [My Perl library](https://github.com/harisekhon/lib) - used throughout this code as a submodule to make the programs in this repo short
 * [My Python library](https://github.com/harisekhon/pylib) - Python version of the above library, also heavily leveraged to keep programs in this repo short
 * [Spark => Elasticsearch](https://github.com/harisekhon/spark-apps) - Scala application to index from Spark to Elasticsearch.
 Used to index data in Hadoop clusters or local data via Spark standalone.
-This started as a Scala Spark port of ```pig-text-to-elasticsearch.pig``` from my [PyTools](https://github.com/harisekhon/pytools) repo
+This started as a Scala Spark port of ```pig-text-to-elasticsearch.pig``` from my [DevOps Python Tools](https://github.com/harisekhon/devops-python-tools) repo

 ### Enterprise Monitoring Systems